 06 — Long-Term Vision

 Most personal development tools are designed for short-term engagement.
-They optimize for daily active users, streak retention, and subscription renewal.
+They optimise for daily active users, streak retention, and subscription renewal.
 The Discipline Index is designed for a different time horizon: a lifetime of structured growth.

 A DI accumulated over five years tells a story that no single week can tell.
-It captures the recoveries — the weeks after a missed stretch where the user returned and rebuilt.
+It captures the recoveries — the weeks after a missed stretch where the member returned and rebuilt.
 It captures the plateaus — the periods where consistency was maintained without dramatic progress.
 It captures the breakthroughs — the sustained runs of high-performance execution that moved the score into new territory.

 The platform is designed to accommodate every stage of life.
 A 17-year-old building their first disciplined habits will have a different DI trajectory than a 45-year-old rebuilding after a difficult period.
 The system does not compare them.
 It measures each person against their own behavioral record, not against a universal standard.